peer-open-source/xara-docs/source/user/manual/material/uniaxialMaterials/BoucWenInfill.rst

 .. _BoucWenInfill:

-BoucWenInfill Material
+BoucWenInfill
-^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^

 This command is used to construct the uniaxial BoucWenInfill material producing smooth hysteretic loops with stiffness and strength degradation and pinching effect.
 The pinching formulation is particularly suitable to simulate the behavior of infill panels and masonry walls.

 .. function:: uniaxialMaterial BoucWenInfill $matTag $mass $alpha $beta0 $eta0 $n $k $xy $deltak $deltaf $psi $Zs $As $epsp $tol $maxIter